Kaihalulu Beach

 Kaihalulu Beach, Oahu

-Even though the swimming conditions are poor here, Kaihalulu Beach is a nice beach for a long walk in peaceful surroundings.
-The coastline is mainly undeveloped (the beach is backed by a small forest as well as the Fazio and Palmer golf courses).
-To access the beach, park at the Turtle Bay Resort public parking lot and walk towards the right (behind Ola's Restaurant).
+Even though the swimming conditions are poor here, Kaihalulu Beach (view panorama) × is a nice beach for a long walk in peaceful surroundings.
+The coastline is mainly undeveloped (the beach is backed by a small forest as well as the Palmer golf course).
+To access the beach, park at the Turtle Bay Resort public parking lot and walk towards the right (behind the Beach House by Roy Yamaguchi restaurant).
 You can either walk in the sand or along a path that leads along the entire length of Kaihalulu Beach.

 Near the center of the beach is a small protected wading area called Keiki Pool.
 "Keiki" means child in the Hawaiian language.
 A plaque marks the pool and says: "This natural pool was formed during the 1946 tsunami that pushed up two ocean bedrock formations creating a protected enclosure, making it much calmer than the surrounding waters."